 - Job Management - Manage jobs at every stage from estimate to job to invoice to paid.
 The jobs scheduling dashboard provides a real-time view into your business.

 - Invoicing and Payment - Invoice clients as some as the work is complete and get paid quickly.

-- Accounting - Bella FSM provides accounting features that will assist you to effectively manage your finances, or integrate with QuickBooks if you prefer.
+- Accounting - Accounting features that will assist you to effectively manage your finances, or integrate with QuickBooks if you prefer.